-- Age 18 and above and physically able to do the work of the trade.
+- Age 16 years, except where a higher minimum age standard is otherwise fixed by law and physically able to perform the work of the trade.

-- High School Diploma or General Education Diploma (GED) is required for most trades.
+- High School Diploma or General Education Diploma (GED) is required for most programs.

 - Some apprenticeship programs require the administering of a general aptitude test with a qualifying score for the specific trade.

 - Transportation is required for most apprenticeship programs, particularly in the construction field, due to the mobility of the industry.

 In many cases, employers grant qualified applicants credit toward their apprenticeship training for prior experience in the trade.